getify/monio/MONADS.md

 OK, if you've made it this far, take a deep breath.
 Seriously, maybe go for a walk to let some of this settle in.
 Maybe re-read it, a few times.

 We've already seen a decent, if basic, illustration of the idea of monads.
-And we didn't cover `Either` -- another "Sum Type" like `Maybe` but holds values on both sides. `Either` is typically used to represent synchronous `try..catch` style exception handling.
+And we didn't cover `Either` -- another *Sum Type* like `Maybe` but which holds values on both sides. `Either` is typically used to represent synchronous `try..catch` style exception handling.
 We also didn't cover `AsyncEither`, which extends `Either` to operate asynchronously (over promises), the same way `IO` transforms/handles them. `AsyncEither` is essentially **Monio**'s representation of a Promise/Future type.

-But compared to the large space *monad* fits in, *monad* is a fairly narrow concept itself.
-There are a variety of related/adjacent behaviors in addition to monad'ness that provide additional behaviors and guarantees.
-In formal terms, "monad" sits alongside these in "Category Theory", specifically a category called "Algebraic Data Types" (ADTs).
-These "friends" include things like:
+But compared to the larger space *monad* fits in, *monad* is a fairly narrow concept itself.
+There are a variety of adjacent (and somewhat related) type behaviors in addition to monad'ness that provide additional capabilities and guarantees.
+In more formal terms, "monad" sits alongside them in "Category Theory", specifically a category called "Algebraic Data Types" (ADTs).

+These "friends" include:

 * foldable
 * concatable (aka, semigroup)
 * applicative

-* ...
+There are many, many other topics out there, but these are the main three "Friends" that **Monio** focuses on (and mixes with its monads).

+To be clear, these are *not* monad behaviors.
+I call them "friends of monads" because I find monads mixed with these other behaviors to be more useful/practical in my JS code than monads (or any of these other types) standing alone; it's the combination of these type behaviors that I think makes monads attractive and powerful solutions for our programs.

 ### Foldable

-There are many, many other topics out there, but these are the main three "Monads and Friends" topics that **Monio** focuses on and implements.
+The `fold(..)` method mixed into (most of) **Monio**'s monads is implementing the "Foldable" type.
+Notably, `IO` and its variations are not directly Foldable, but that's because the nature of `IO` is already doing a `fold(..)` of sorts when you call `run(..)`.

 We already saw `fold(..)` referenced earlier a few times.
-This comes to us from the "foldable" type being applied to most of **Monio**'s monads.
-Notably, `IO` and its variations are not directly "foldable", but that's because the nature of `IO` is already doing a `fold(..)` or sorts when you call `run(..)`.

-But how might we use "foldable", and how does it help us compose behaviors from multiple monad types?
+That's merely the name **Monio** provides, but just like `chain(..)` vs `flatMap(..)` vs `bind(..)`, the name itself doesn't matter, only the expected behavior.

+We didn't talk about List type monads (because **Monio** doesn't provide such), but of course those can exist.
+Foldable in the context of such a List monad would apply the provided function across all the values in the list, progressively accumulating a single result (of any type) by folding each value into the accumulator.
+JS arrays have a `reduce(..)` method which is basically List's foldable.

+By contrast, Foldable in the context of a single-value monad (like `Just`) executes a provided function with its single associated/underlying value.
+It can be thought of as a special case of the generalized List foldable, since it doesn't need to "accumulate" its result across multiple invocations.

+Similarly, *Sum Types* like `Maybe` and `Either` are also Foldable in **Monio**; this is a further specialization in that `fold(..)` here takes two functions, but will execute only one of them.
+If the associated value is a `Maybe:Nothing` / `Either:Left`, the first function is applied.
+Otherwise, if the associated value is a `Maybe:Just` / `Either:Right`, the second function is applied.

+How might we use Foldable practically?

+As I implied earlier a few times in this guide, one such transformation is the sort-of "unwrapping" of the underlying/associated value from its monad, by passing the identity function (e.g., `v => v`) to `fold(..)`.

-Let's revisit this example from earlier:
+But more commonly, we use Foldable to define a natural transformation from one kind of monad to another.
+To illustrate, let's revisit this example from earlier:

 ```js
 // assumed: